Generic Name: capsaicin topical (kap SAY sin TOP i kal)

 Wash the skin and get medical attention right away if you have severe burning, pain, swelling, or blistering of the skin where you applied Castiva Warming.

 Stop using Castiva Warming and call your doctor at once if you have:

-skin redness where the medicine was applied; or
+severe pain or skin redness where the medicine was applied;

 trouble breathing or swallowing (after accidental inhalation of capsaicin odor or dried residue).

-Less serious side effects may include a mild burning sensation that can last for several hours or days, especially after your first use of capsaicin topical.
+Common side effects may include pain or a burning sensation that can last for several hours or days (especially after your first use of capsaicin topical).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Castiva Warming?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied capsaicin.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.